alf-p-steinbach/Expressive-Cpp/README.md

 </pre>

 Digression: the function name `compute_something_difficult` was automatically prepended to the exception message, by the `$fail` macro.
-If instead you use the basic pure C++ `fail` function then you get just exactly the specified message.
+If instead you use Expressive C++'s basic pure C++ `fail` function then you get just exactly the specified message.
 Usually the function name is enough to identify where the exception occurred and what it's about.

 ## Variables and constants